flaxmans/NatureEE2017/README.md

 * .docx files are Microsoft Word-formatted documents containing the main text of the manuscript

 * .jpeg and .tif files are figures used in manuscript and Online Supplementary Materials (OSM)

+* .bz2 files are data files compressed using bzip2